 Cornell was able to centralize information about opportunities while still allowing every department to have their own website and content strategy.
 Each department or unit can leverage experience.cornell.edu to serve as the centralized source of their opportunities and also present those opportunities via a JSON feed on their own website.

 Running on Pantheon: An Elegant New Paradigm for Collaboration

 Message Agency is a Pantheon partner agency, so they developed the Drupal/Salesforce interface on Pantheon.
 “I felt like Pantheon led the way with Multidev,” says Aaron Bauman, senior software engineer at Message Agency.
 “Having a Multidev and being able to branch and collaborate on branches, being able to share it so easily with other stakeholders, was very valuable for us.”

 Osburn agrees.
 “Multidev was used a great deal on this project,” she says.
 “It was great to be able to do it so fast, to try out different things on different branches.”

-Pantheon’s development tools also sped up the process.
+Pantheon’s development tools also sped up the process, especially given the number of projects Cornell manages on Pantheon.
 Says Bauman, “Terminus is a tool we use all the time.
 It’s a huge time-saver for us.
 Not having to leave the command line to get a heads-up view of all the platform assets is a big deal.”

 Prior to launching the new site, CSEI project manager and hosting engineer Ryann Levo worked with Pantheon for a pre-launch audit.
 “Pantheon does quarterly reviews with us,” Levo says.
 “We suggested they look at this site before we launched, since it was so complex.”